 Benefits of using teams

-Simplified Access Control: Automatically adds new members to all associated channels, removing the need for manual invites.
+Simplified access control: Automatically adds new members to all associated channels, removing the need for manual invites.

-Clear Organization: Keeps conversations structured by department, project, or function, reducing clutter.
+Clear organization: Keeps conversations structured by department, project, or function, reducing clutter.

 Team security and permissions